top of page

 Valuing Mental Health Providers in 2025: A Comprehensive Guide for Owners, Investors, and M&A Professionals

 Valuing mental healthcare providers requires a thorough understanding of the diverse care settings and service models within this growing sector.
 Providers may include outpatient clinics delivering therapy and medication management, inpatient and residential programs for acute or long-term care, partial hospitalization and intensive outpatient programs (PHP/IOP), telehealth services offering remote therapy, and community-based or school-linked programs.
-Each type differs in
+Each type differs in l

 Will Hamilton